Eligibility for National Health Insurance

-Retirees who are EU citizens and are legally resident in Italy are entitled to register for state health insurance at no cost provided they have a Form S1.
+Retirees who are EU citizens and are legal residents in Italy are entitled to register for state health insurance at no cost provided they have a Form S1.
 Form A1 should be obtained from the national health service of the former country of residence.
-It proves that appropriate social security taxes have been paid in the former country of residence, the person has reached the official retirement age and that they are receiving a state pension.
+It proves that appropriate social security taxes have been paid in the former country of residence, the person has reached the official retirement age, and that they are receiving a state pension.
 Retirees not in possession of a Form S1 will be required to obtain private health insurance.

 Eligibility for students